10 Ways to Prevent Ransomware Attacks

 3. Improve enterprise email security

 As the ransomware attacks have taken a dark turn, fighting off these attacks has become vital.
-Defending against ransomware attacks requires a holistic approach that brings together the entire organization.
-Therefore, learning about the different ways to prevent ransomware attacks is essential.
+Defending against ransomware attacks requires comprehensive security and a holistic approach that brings together the entire organization.
+Therefore, learning about the different ways to prevent malware and ransomware attacks is essential.

 The current state of ransomware attacks

-Ransomware attacks are a global threat, and 59% of organizations experienced one in 2024.
+Ransomware is constantly evolving and has become a global threat, and 59% of organizations experienced one in 2024.
 These attacks are successful because organizations remain vulnerable to poor password practices, a remote working culture, unsecured systems, and a lack of awareness about them.

-Ransomware attacks are growing and have become sophisticated because hackers rely on advanced tools and strategies to modify the attacking approach.
+Ransomware attacks are growing and have become sophisticated because hackers spread ransomware using advanced tools and strategies to modify the attacking approach.
 The primitive methods of launching attacks are obsolete, and cybercriminals benefit more from ransomware attacks by making them available as a service.

 Another trend is that cybercriminals are changing their group names, returning with new identities, or taking advantage of the geopolitical tension between Russia and Ukraine to launch ransomware attacks.

-Ransomware attacks can be immense.
-They badly impact organizations’ reputations as they lose data and customers’ trust and bear regulatory fines.
-These attacks will cost organizations $256 billion by 2031.
-In the worst scenario, they can even force an organization to stop its operations.
-Thus, businesses need to prepare a strategy to prevent ransomware attacks.
+Ransomware incidents can be immense.
+They badly impact organizations’ reputations as they lose important data and customers’ trust and bear regulatory fines.
+These ransomware campaigns will cost organizations $256 billion by 2031.
+In the worst scenario, the emerging ransomware variants can even affect business continuity.
+Thus, businesses need to prepare an incident response plan for ransomware prevention.

 Signs to detect ransomware attacks

 Bad actors enter the organization’s network to plan and launch a ransomware attack.
 It can prevent real damage if organizations can spot and detect the early signs of a ransomware attack.
-Watch out for these warning signs of a ransomware attack:
+Watch out for these warning signs to stop ransomware attacks before the situation gets out of your hands:

 • Hackers often use phishing email techniques to begin a ransomware attack.
 Be wary of emails from unknown senders containing suspicious links and attachments and call for urgency.

-• Ransomware gangs enter the corporate network through Remote Desktop Protocol links, install unauthorized software, encrypt files, and change their names and locations.
+• Many ransomware variants enter the corporate network through Remote Desktop Protocol links, install unauthorized software, encrypt files, and change their names and locations.

 • Hackers create administrative accounts and often use advanced tools and software like MimiKatz, PC Hunter, and IOBit Uninstaller to disable security software and steal your credentials.
 Employees must be vigilant about any such tools, and if these are detected, immediately report to the security team.